 The Ivy Market Grill

-Why: With its smart terrace overlooking Covent Garden piazza, a dapper bar and populist all-day menu, this offshoot of The Ivy has oodles of all-round appeal.
+Why we like it: With its smart terrace overlooking Covent Garden piazza, a dapper bar and populist all-day menu, this offshoot of The Ivy has oodles of all-round appeal for breakfast as well as brunch.
 Ivy signature dishes such as shepherd’s pie add to the allure.
 Other sound choices range from chicken Milanese topped with fried egg to a comforting dessert of apple tarte fine.
 Full English breakfasts, cream teas for tourists, and quick-fix theatre menus complete the happy picture.

 Where: 1 Henrietta Street, WC2E 8PS

-Why: Do you fancy Italian or Peruvian for breakfast?
+Why we like it: Do you fancy Italian or Peruvian for brunch?
 Monmouth Kitchen offers both – served daily until 10.30am (11am Sunday) – plus a full English.
 This hotel dining room looks sexier than many of its ilk, with tables overlooking pretty Monmouth Street.
 The Italian brekkie features char-grilled ciabatta and truffle hollandaise with eggs and pancetta, while the Peruvian teams scrambled eggs with coriander, avocado and anticucho meat skewers.
 Choose Bellinis or Machu Mary cocktails to accompany.